-Use the included fuel dispensing bottle (Traxxas Top Fueler, part #5001) to put fuel into the T-Maxx's fuel tank.
+Use a fuel dispensing bottle (Traxxas Top Fueler, included) to put fuel into Jato's fuel tank.
 To fill the fuel bottle, squeeze the air out, insert the dispenser tip into the fuel can, and release your grip on the bottle.
 As the bottle expands, fuel will be drawn into it.